 Jenni provides administrative assistance, customer service and project coordination for Planning and Neighborhoods, as well as support for Code Services.
 She serves as Secretary to the Historic Preservation Commission, Housing Advocacy Commission, Community Appearance Commission and Public Arts Commission.

 A native North Carolinian, Jenni has been with the City since July 2021.
-Her journey to the City has included being a stay-at-home mom, owning a yarn store, and most recently, working for Rowan-Cabarrus Community College.
-She has a Bachelor’s in English from the University of North Carolina at Charlotte.
+Her journey to the City has included being a stay-at-home mom, owning a yarn store, and, working for Rowan-Cabarrus Community College.
+She has a Bachelor’s degree in English from the University of North Carolina at Charlotte.

 In her spare time, Jenni is an avid reader, accomplished knitter and amateur beekeeper.